Dunlop 535Q Cry Baby® Multi-Wah Review

 Overall: Dunlop 535Q Cry Baby® Multi-Wah

-The current version on the market is slightly different to the 535Q wah I have.
-My version 1, has status LEDs for when the pedal is engaged (green) and the boost is on (red).
+The current version on the market is slightly different from the 535Q wah I have.
+My version 1 has status LEDs for when the pedal is engaged (green) and the boost is on (red).

-If you have the standard Cry Baby or don’t yet have a Wah, then you need to check out the Dunlop 535Q Cry Baby® Multi-Wah.
+If you have the standard Cry Baby® or don’t yet have a Wah, then you need to check out the Dunlop 535Q Cry Baby® Multi-Wah.